ChiragVaghela10/automated_metal_scrap_classification/README.md

 🧠 Focus areas: image processing, YOLOv5 tuning, model ensemble, and real time inference <br/>
 🏛️ Published by: Association for Iron & Steel Technology (AIST) <br/>

+NOTE: The above link provides access to the abstract-only version, but full paper access can be granted upon request.

 ## Dataset
 - Source: Top-view images of railway scrap containers from SMS group facilities.
 - Classes: